domalab/unraid-api/README.md

 # Unraid API

+> **IMPORTANT NOTICE:** The Unraid API is currently under active development.
+It may contain bugs or incomplete features.
+Use at your own risk and please report any issues you encounter.

 Unraid API is a Python library for interacting with and managing Unraid servers.
 It provides a comprehensive set of tools to handle various aspects of Unraid server management, including system information, Docker containers, virtual machines, user scripts, and more.

 ## Features